KunJon-analytics/KunJonBook/README.md

 ## Description

 KunJonBook is a simplified version of Facebook, designed to allow users to sign up and log in to read and write posts and chat with friends, similar to what can be done on common social networks.
-This project showcases the implementation of major technologies such as Apollo, Express.js, Node.js, Next.js, Sequelize, AWS ECS, and CircleCI.
+This project showcases the implementation of major technologies such as Apollo, Express.js, Node.js, Next.js, TypeORM, AWS ECS, and CircleCI.

 ## Technologies Used